Virginia DUI Disposition Information

-3. IGNITION INTERLOCK: Before you can validly drive on a restricted license, you must install the ignition interlock device.
-VASAP will give you some information about vendors and having the device installed.
+4. IGNITION INTERLOCK: Before you can validly drive on a restricted license, you must install the ignition interlock device.
+VASAP provides information about this but there are only a few providers in Virginia.
+Draeger, SmartStart, Lifesaver and Intoxalock .All of these providers have locations in Northern Virginia.
+You must choose a location and have VASAP send them a copy of the Court order.
 Please choose a location and have VASAP fax them the order so they may install the device in your car.
 Please contact me after you have had the Ignition Interlock Device installed for a period of 6 months so we can petition the court for removal.

 As a reminder, there is an outstanding balance of $1,500.00 on your case.
 You may make the payment online at https://secure.lawpay.com/pages/dischleylaw/payment.